gratipay/guide/financing.md

 ## Bootstrapping

 Whatever your business model, it will provide sustainable profit by definition (if not, your organization dies).
-Bootstrapping means only growing profit
+Bootstrapping means only financing growth through your own profit.
+This is hard work.
+It's slow but rewarding.

 ## Outside Money